nodify-at/agentkeepalive-ntlm/README.md

 ## What's different from original `agentkeepalive`?

-- takes in a new config parameter 'cookieName' to uniquely identify a usersession
+- takes in a new config parameter 'cookieName' to uniquely identify a usersession.
+The cookieName defined has to be present in req.headers.
+This should ideally be a usersession cookie or can be any cookieName that uniquely identifies a user.

 The main motivation for this fork from `agentkeepalive` was to support user specific NTLM sessions.
 For NTLM to work, the TCP connection has to be authorized for a user.
 When we use the base 'agentkeepalive', sockets are authorized using a combination of the `host` + `port`. eg `yahoo.com:443`.
-However if multiple users are trying to access a NTLM enabled site, the socket connections we getting mixed up between users.
+However if multiple users are trying to access a NTLM enabled site, the socket connections were getting mixed up between users.

 Another issue that was a problem for NTLM was that the socket pool was defaulted to 100 or Infinity.
-Since NTLM works on the principal of the same user connecting over a authorized socket, we have to reuse the same socket per URL for a user. e.g use/reuse 1 socket for `yahoo.com:433:user_1` and another socket for `yahoo.com:433:user_2`.
+Since NTLM works on the principal of the same user connecting over a authorized socket, we should reuse the same socket per URL for a user.
+That means at a given time, for a `host:port:user` combination, there should only be 1 socket alive. e.g create/reuse 1 socket for `yahoo.com:433:user_1` and create/reuse another socket for `gmail.com:433:user_1`.

 ## Install